Ap0c/simple-sqlite3/README.md

 # Simple Sqlite3

-A simple way of interacting with sqlite3 in Python, designed for use in web apps.
+A simple library for interacting with sqlite3 in Python, designed for use in web apps.

 ## What/Why?